22 Apr No Refrigeration?

 Still, there are lots of veggies that do well even without refrigeration (and this can help stretch a small refrigerator, too): potatoes, onions, cabbage, carrots, celery and squash will all last longer than you’d expect.
 Tomatoes can be bought in varying stages of ripeness and will ripen in sequence.
 Oranges wrapped in aluminum foil will last weeks to months.

-Most boats also carry a variety of canned vegetables, too, and these go a long ways in providing variety if you don’t have refrigeration.
+Most boats also carry a variety of canned vegetables, too, and these go a long way in providing variety if you don’t have refrigeration.
 For example, while lettuce is almost impossible to keep without refrigeration (especially with the motion of a boat tending to bruise it), you can make a great salad from canned ingredients.

 We always carried a stock of dried fruits such as raisins, dates, apricots, banana chips and whatever else we could find.
 Even with refrigeration, many fruits are hard to store on board for very long, and so we used both canned and dried to add variety to the menu.

 Eggs that have never been refrigerated will stay good up to a month.

 While its relatively easy to find non-refrigerated eggs in less developed countries, it’s almost impossible in most parts of the US and you may have to make do with powdered eggs.
 I just recently found out about some really good powdered eggs — read here.

 Most condiments, such as catsup, mustard, jelly, and so forth don’t really need to be refrigerated.
 I’ve kept all of these for 3 to 6 months at a time in the tropics just in a cupboard with no ill effects and not even any mold.